English: Need vaccine? Learn how to get your shot at Vaccinate.Virginia.gov or call 1-877-VAX-IN VA. Language translation and TTY services available.

 VDSS is one of the largest Commonwealth agencies, partnering with 120 local departments of social services, along with faith-based and non-profit organizations, to promote the well-being of children and families statewide.
-We proudly serve alongside 1,650 (state) and 8,500 (local) human services professionals throughout the Social Services System, who ensure that thousands of Virginia's most vulnerable citizens have access to the best services and benefits available to them.
+We proudly serve alongside nearly 13,000 state and local human services professionals throughout the Social Services System, who ensure that thousands of Virginia's most vulnerable citizens have access to the best services and benefits available to them.

 Together, we work each day to serve, empower, and create opportunities for brighter futures.

 Virginia's Supplemental Nutrition Assistance Program (SNAP) will again release emergency allotments of benefits to eligible households this month.
 Benefits will be automatically loaded to recipients' Electronic Benefits Transfer cards on Sunday, January 16.Learn More >>

 Virginia's Supplemental Nutrition Assistance Program (SNAP) will again release emergency allotments of benefits to eligible households this month.
 Benefits will be automatically loaded to recipients' Electronic Benefits Transfer cards on Thursday, December 16.Learn More >>

 The Virginia Department of Social Services's (VDSS) Division of Licensing Programs (DOLP) was recently awarded $3.8 million in grant funding by the Virginia Department of Health (VDH) to provide essential infection prevention and control support to licensed adult care facilities.
 The funding will also provide necessary resources to adult care facilities and their staff to provide ongoing support in mitigating the spread of COVID-19 and other infectious diseases.Learn More >>